montyhanford/montypowerwashing/README.md

 2. Create a new project.
 3. Enable the **Maps JavaScript API**.
 4. Go to **Credentials** and create an **API key**.
-5. (Optional but recommended) Restrict your key to specific referrers or APIs.

 ### Add Your API Key

 1. Open the `estimate-tool.html`
-2. Replace `YOUR_API_KEY_HERE` in line 9 in the script URL with your actual API key:
+2. Replace `YOUR_API_KEY` in line 9 in the script URL with your actual API key: